mlzarathustra/ondes/VOICE.md

  - **bend** - pitch bend
  - **system** - system message

+Note: the above is almost in numeric order.
+The first two are swapped, because it bugs me to see Note OFF (0x8) before Note ON (0x9).
+The rest are sequential.
+In real life, the ON comes first, right?
+Even though 0x9 has the 1 bit set and 0x8 doesn't (is that why they swapped them?)

  ## wave shapes
  possible wave shapes at this point are: